-• Grade 6 or above in GCSE PE.
-An interest in Exercise Physiology and an excellent practical ability in one sport is fundamental.
+Grade 7 or above in GCSE PE and ideally Biology.
+An interest in Exercise Physiology and an excellent practical ability in one sport alongside the

 Physics

 Physics is a challenging and interesting subject, which will help you to understand the world and universe around you!